mccollam/MacroPadLightsOut/README.md

 To win, turn all the lights off.

+To reset the level, push the rotary encoder button.

 ## To add new levels:

 Add sets of lists to `patterns.py`.
 1 is on, 0 is off.